 I learned that we can optimize meetings by keeping them short and goal-oriented.
 It is better to make decisions quickly and fail fast.

 Participatory design is central for accessible designs.
-Designing with the user community eliminates faulty premises, ensuring confidence in the design.
-It is easy to develop empathy, trust, and cultivate humility.
+Designing with the users eliminates faulty premises, ensuring confidence in the design.
+Besides, it is easy to develop empathy, trust, and cultivate humility.

 Design is not a straightforward process, and it can be difficult to visualize the final results.
 It is vital to trust the process and keep moving ahead one step at a time.